nodejs/node-v0.x-archive/doc/api/dns.markdown

 these files will change the behavior of all other programs running on the same operating system.

-It is implemented as a synchronous call to `getaddrinfo(3)` that runs on libuv's threadpool.
+Though the call will be asynchronous from JavaScript's perspective, it is implemented as a synchronous call to `getaddrinfo(3)` that runs on libuv's threadpool.
 Because libuv's threadpool has a fixed size, it means that if for whatever reason the call to `getaddrinfo(3)` takes a long time, other operations that could run on libuv's threadpool (such as filesystem operations) will experience degraded performance.
 In order to mitigate this issue, one potential solution is to increase the size of libuv's threadpool by